Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us008/01.requirements-engineering/Readme.md

 vehicles within the organization, I need a feature that allows me to quickly list vehicles that require check-up.

 ### 1.2.
 Customer Specifications and Clarifications

-**From the specifications document:** FALTA ISTO

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 **From the client clarifications:**

 > **Question:** Can the vehicles get placed automatically on a list or the one listing has to be the FM?